hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 </Hds::Form::MaskedInput::Field>
 ```

-If you need to make the content visible by default or control the masking from outside the component use the `@isMasked` argument.
+If you need to make the content visible by default or control the masking from outside the component, use the `@isMasked` argument.

 ```handlebars
 <Hds::Form::MaskedInput::Field @isMasked={{false}} @value="036215df4996ca649928d8864b4df9e42cba0d6d" as |F|>